heynevets/CTNBAlgorithm/working/program/readme.txt

 2. execute command:
     pip install -r requirement.txt

 3. execute command:
+    python DataParsing.py
-    a.
-Parse the data, this script will parse necessary data to the /archive folder year by year python DataParsing.py
+    # This script will parse the necessary data to the /archive folder year by year

-    b.
+4. execute command:
+    python B1_GenerateLDAModel.py
+    # This script will generate LDA model and store it in the /LDAModel folder
+    # The script will also generate year vs topic scoring matrix and documents count for each topic

 COEN\ 281\ Final\ Project.py